BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 building and construction related expert designations, the Secondcreek, West Virginia Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
-BHA provides construction claims and trial support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-In connection with regional assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the organization brings national experience and local capabilities to Secondcreek and the surrounding areas.
+Through over 4500 construction related expert witness designations, the Secondcreek, West Virginia Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides building claims and trial support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Utilizing in house assets which include licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings regional experience and local capabilities to Secondcreek and the surrounding areas.

 Construction Expert Witness News & Info